 This savory curried pumpkin soup is an easy one-pot plant-based meal.
 Make it on the stove or in the slow-cooker with either canned pumpkin or fresh pumpkin and a few kitchen staples.
 It’s gluten-free, dairy-free (without coconut milk!), and includes an oil-free option.
-Make this savory vegan pumpkin soup today and freeze it for cozy fall dinners ahead!
+Make this easy vegan soup today and freeze it for cozy fall dinners ahead!

 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 We are also affiliates of wine.com and may earn a commission if you choose to purchase through our links.
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps us keep the free vegan recipes coming your way!

 Looking for a warm cozy meal perfect for everything from a holiday table to a busy autumn weeknight?
 Curried Pumpkin Soup to the rescue!

 Curried Pumpkin Soup was one of those dishes my mom made all the time when I was growing up.

 If there was a dinner party at our house, you could pretty much guarantee curried pumpkin soup would be on the menu.
 The guests always loved it and would often ask for the recipe which my mother was always happy to share.